plaindocs/docbuilds/source/about.md

 # About DocBuilds

-DocBuilds is a leaderboard of the top open-source static documentation generators.
+DocBuilds is a leaderboard of open-source documentation generators.
 It's run by [Plaindocs](http://www.plaindocs.com), creator of quality API documentation.
 It was partially inspired by a conversation with [@lucapette](https://twitter.com/lucapette).

-The site is a clone of StaticGen.
 DocBuilds source-code is available on [Github](http://github.com/plaindocs/docbuilds) and you're more than welcome to contribute as long as you [follow the guidelines](/guidelines.html).
-StaticGen source-code is also available on [Github](https://github.com/bitballoon/staticgen).
+DocBuilds is built with [Middleman](http://middlemanapp.com/) and started as a clone of [StaticGen](https://www.staticgen.com).

 ## About StaticGen

-StaticGen is a leaderboard of the top open-source static site generators.
+[StaticGen](https://www.staticgen.com) is a leaderboard of the top open-source static site generators.
 It's run by [BitBalloon](https://www.bitballoon.com), a hosting service for static websites, as a way to promote a static approach to building websites.

-The site itself is built with [Middleman](http://middlemanapp.com/).
 The source-code is available on [Github](https://github.com/bitballoon/staticgen).

-## Static Site Generators

-People sometimes ask if static sites make sense for anything beyond a one-pager.
-This leaderboard highlights the top open source projects, in many different languages, that make static sites not only viable, but an attractive option for creating sophisticated websites!

-The typical CMS driven website works by building each page on-demand, fetching content from a database and running it through a template engine.
-This means each page is assembled from templates and content on each request to the server.

-For most sites this is completely unnecessary overhead and only ads complexity, performance problems and security issues.
-After all, by far the most websites only change when the content authors or their design team makes changes.

-A **Static Site Generator** takes a different approach and generate all the pages of the website once when there's actually changes to the site.
-This means there's no moving parts in the deployed website.
-Caching gets much easier, performance goes up and static sites are far more secure.